 Families can easily spend hours exploring the grounds at Fort Pulaski.
 Antique drawbridges and canons, nature trails to private beaches, and breathtaking views of Savannah's marshy lands are among the historical gems found through this National Historic Landmark.
 Learn about the Civil War Era with this educational, family-friendly spot!

 7. Get your craft (and coffee!) on at Henny Penny Cafe

 Photo courtesy of Henny Penny Cafe.

 What happens when Savannah's most popular coffee shop and a children's art studio combine?
 You create every parent's dream: a family-friendly arts and crafts space with coffee and baked goods.
 Sit down with your littles for an hour or so and choose from one of their ready-made project kits that make creativity fun and manageable!
-Although a visit to Henny Penny Cafe is not technically "free" it just wouldn't feel right to not include it on our list!
+Although a visit to Henny Penny Cafe is not technically "free", it just wouldn't feel right not to include it on our list!

 8. Take a hike on Skidaway Island State Park

 The Skidaway Island State Park borders the Skidaway narrows, a part of Georgia's Intracoastal waterway system.
 This scenic campsite is covered in nature trails, Spanish moss, and live oak trees so expect to see a plethora of Savannah wildlife.
 Whether you hike often, or just enjoy beautiful strolls, this is the perfect destination for you and your little scouts.
 And, it's pet friendly!